11 Tips for Photographing Your Child in Youth Sports

 Autofocus is useful in most cases, but you want to customize the focus when photographing youth sports.
 To do this, simply tap on the screen to tell the camera where to focus.
 Remember to do this ahead of time so you’re not scrambling to focus and shoot during a fantastic play.

-Turn Off the Flash
+3. Turn Off the Flash for Sports Photography

 Flash photography can distract the players, and it won’t make a difference if you’re outside or sitting a considerable distance away.
 Using the flash also makes the shutter take longer to close, resulting in blurry photos.